Suzanne Ferrière: First World War

 Shortly after the outbreak of the First World War in 1914, the ICRC under its president Gustave Ador established the International Prisoners-of-War Agency (IPWA) to trace POWs and to re-establish communications with their respective families.
 The Austrian writer and pacifist Stefan Zweig described the situation in 1914 at the Geneva headquarters of the ICRC as follows:«Hardly had the first blows been struck when cries of anguish from all lands began to be heard in Switzerland.
 Thousands who were without news of fathers, husbands, and sons in the battlefields, stretched despairing arms into the void.
 By hundreds, by thousands, by tens of thousands, letters and telegrams poured into the little House of the Red Cross in Geneva, the only international rallying point that still remained.
 Isolated, like stormy petrels, came the first inquiries for missing relatives; then these inquiries themselves became a storm.
 The letters arrived in sackfuls.
 Nothing had been prepared for dealing with such an inundation of misery.
 The Red Cross had no space, no organization, no system, and above all no helpers.»By the end of the same year, the Agency had some 1,200 volunteers who worked in the Musée Rath of Geneva, amongst them the French writer and pacifist Romain Rolland.
 When he was awarded the Nobel Prize for Literature for 1915, he donated half of the prize money to the Agency.
 Most of the staff were women.
 Some of them came from the Patrician class of Geneva and joined the IPWA because of male relatives in high ICRC positions, which was all-male for more than half century.
 This group included female pioneers like Marguerite Cramer, Marguerite van Berchem, and Suzanne Ferrière.

 The IPWA mandate was based on resolution VI of the 9th Red Cross movement conference of Washington in 1912 and hence limited to military personnel.
-However, Ferrière's uncle, the committee member and medical doctor Frédéric Ferrière, founded a civilian section against the advice of other committee members.
+However, Ferrière's uncle, the committee member and medical doctor Frederic Ferrière, founded a civilian section against the advice of other committee members.
 Ferrière worked in the IPWA under the supervision of her uncle until 1915.
 However, she then gave up that commitment and followed the call of Émile Jaques-Dalcroze, who sent her to the United States.
 There she founded still in 1915 the New York Dalcroze School of Music and became its first director.